Hotel Habana Riviera: Construction

 The Havana Riviera was originally owned by mobster Meyer Lansky, who had been inspired to build it after visiting the nine-storey Riviera Casino, owned by his friend Moe Dalitz, on the Las Vegas Strip.
 It was intended to rival the comfort and contemporary luxury of any Las Vegas hotel of the era.
 Lansky chose to build in Havana because he did not want to be subject to US laws or the scrutiny of the FBI.
 The hotel was officially operated by Riviera de Cuba SA, established in 1956.
 The original incorporation papers also listed the names of certain "Miami hotel operators", a Canadian textile company, and several others.
 It was built at a cost of US $8 million, most of which was provided by the Bank for Economic and Social Development (BANDES), a state-run development bank set up by then President Fulgencio Batista.

-Lansky's investment partners included some of Las Vegas's biggest power brokers.
-Besides Dalitz were his old friends Morris Kleinman, Sam Tucker, and Wilbur Clark of the Desert Inn (and Lansky's Hotel Nacional casino); Ed Levinson of the Fremont Hotel; Charles "Babe" Baron, looking after Sam Giancana's interests; and Hyman Abrams and Morris Rosen of the Flamingo Las Vegas (of Bugsy Siegel fame).
+Lansky's investment partners included some of Las Vegas's most influential figures.
+Besides Dalitz were his old friends Morris Kleinman, Sam Tucker, and Wilbur Clark of the Desert Inn (and Lansky's Hotel Nacional casino); Ed Levinson of the Fremont Hotel; Charles "Babe" Baron, representing Sam Giancana's interests; and Hyman Abrams and Morris Rosen of the Flamingo Las Vegas (of Bugsy Siegel fame).
 As with all of Lansky’s dealings, he and his associates’ ownership of the Riviera was hidden behind layers of managers and frontmen.